UFRGS-CAROL/radiation-benchmarks-parsers/README.md

-                        This parameter will open a csv file which contains all radiation test runs, then it will check if every SDC is on a valid run, default is false
+                        This parameter will open a csv file which contains all radiation test runs, then it will check if every SDC is on a valid run, the default is false

   --ecc